CoatiSoftware/Sourcetrail/ide_plugins/idea/README.md

-#idea-coati
+#idea-sourcetrail

 The CLion/IntelliJ plugin is hosted at Github.

-Link to the repository: [idea-coati](https://github.com/CoatiSoftware/idea-coati).
+Link to the repository: [idea-sourcetrail](https://github.com/CoatiSoftware/idea-sourcetrail).